 We all want to be more creative.
-But what does that actually mean?
+But what does that mean?
 The “creative process” is often seen as some mystical thing, that only unusual, supremely gifted people can access.
 But Steve Jobs believed that was nonsense.

 “Creativity is just connecting things,” he once said.
-“When you ask creative people how they did something, they feel a little guilty because they didn't really do it, they just saw something.
+“When you ask creative people how they did something, they feel a little guilty because they didn't do it, they just saw something.
 It seemed obvious to them after a while.
 That's because they were able to connect experiences they've had and synthesise new things.”

 If creativity is simply a matter of making connections in your mind, then our knowledge of how the brain works can help us make these connections more easily.